The Powell Memo with Commentary

 The Roundtable took an especially active role in campaigning for the North American Free Trade Agreement (NAFTA).
 Recognizing that the public might see free trade as a special interest issue if touted by an exclusive club of the country’s 200 largest transnationals, the Roundtable created a front organization, USA*NAFTA, that enrolled some 2,300 U. S. corporations and associations as members.
 Roundtable members bombarded Americans with assurances through editorials, op-ed pieces, news releases, and radio and television commentaries that NAFTA would provide them with high paying jobs, stop immigration from Mexico, and raise environmental standards.
 [All of which turned out to be grossly untrue.
 In fact, just the opposite happened.]

 Two months after writing the memo Powell was appointed to the US Supreme Court, where he served for 15 years until just before his 80th birthday.
 One might expect that he would have been strongly conservative.
-But according to Wikipedia, “He developed a reputation as a judicial moderate, and was known as a master of compromise and consensus-building.”
-Powell apparently had no idea at the time that his 14 page memo would so thoroughly change the course of American history.
+Powel was "a voice of moderation on the Supreme Court for much of the 1970s and 1980s and the decisive vote during years of ideological turmoil."
+5 Powell apparently had no idea at the time that his 14 page memo would so thoroughly change the course of American history.

 Why did the strategy in the Powell Memo work so well?
 Because it pushed correctly on the right high leverage points.